JSbotHQ/SeleBot/README.md

 Element name  | variable name
-locatorType | any type of locator that is supported by selenium like xpath,classname,tagname,name etc. locatorValue | value of the locator
-"auto" : true | Enter data automatically in textfield based on the textType "textType" |  type of data, want to entered into text fields "default" |  enter this data when auto mode is false
+locatorType | any type of locator that is supported by selenium like xpath,classname,tagname,name etc. locatorValue | value of the locator auto : true | Enter data automatically in textfield based on the textType textType |  type of data, want to entered into text fields default |  enter this data when auto mode is false

 Last three properties are used for entering text into textfields